 The thought of losing your possessions is heartbreaking and frightening.
 Many people use storage units to hold irreplaceable items, such as family heirlooms and original legal documents, in addition to clothing, furniture, and so on.

-Such auctions usually occur either on the site of the storage facility or in an off-site location.
+Storage facility auctions usually occur either on the site of the storage facility or in an off-site location.
 Public notice of the auction is given, and third-party consumers can attend and purchase your items.
 Indeed, many consumers pay special attention for these types of sales, since they can buy goods at relatively low prices.

 The specific procedure for how your company would conduct this type of sale will depend largely on the fine print of your rental agreement.
 Most likely, the agreement specifies exactly what the storage facility can do and when.
 You should familiarize yourself with its abilities under the agreement.

 You will likely get a letter notifying you of the company's intentions well before the actual sale.
 A 30-day notice provision would be typical.
 If you receive such a letter, remember that selling all of your possessions is not the company’s first choice; it would much rather receive payment for the storage unit.
 Selling your possessions requires work.
-It is far easier for it to simply collect rent from tenants, which is precisely why it is sending you the frightening letter in the first place – it wants you to pay.
+It is far easier for it to simply collect rent from tenants, which is precisely why it is sending you the frightening letter in the first place; it wants you to pay.

 Thus, if at all possible, you should quickly respond to the letter with full payment.
 If you are unable to pay the full amount due, don’t despair.
 There’s a decent chance that the storage company would accept a partial payment, or a payment plan, in lieu of full payment.